SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 The lifespan for both, token and cookie, is configurable by tenant options belonging to the category `oauth.internal`.

-The oAuth internal can work in two modes:
+The oAuth Internal can work in two modes:
-* without configuration related to session
+* without a configuration related to the session
-* with the configuration of the session - to achieve behaviour similar to authentication which is based on HTTP sessions
+* with the configuration of the session - to achieve a behavior which is similar to the authentication based on HTTP sessions

+There are significant differences between these two modes.

-Differences between these modes are significant.
-When configuration related to the session is not present oAuth internal issues JWT token with certain lifetime.
+When no configuration related to the session is present, oAuth Internal issues a JWT token with a certain lifetime.
 If the token expires then the user is forced to re-login because token refresh is not supported.
-This behaviour is extremely inconvenient for the user if the token lifetime is short because the user is forced to re-login frequently.
-The oAuth internal still can be configured to work in this way.
-But it is possible to configure oAuth internal in more convenient and secure way.
-In such case the behavior of oAuth internal resembles authentication which is build on to of HTTP sessions.
-The oAuth internal token act as a session identifier on the client site (web browser).
-Such token identifier which is stored in the cookie can have preconfigured short lifetime.
-Then {{< product-c8y-iot >}} platfrom is responsible to renew session identifier without a user interaction.
-It is enough that the user's action causes the web browser to send a request to {{< product-c8y-iot >}}.
-Then {{< product-c8y-iot >}} can examine if renewing of session identifier should be executed and perform the operation if necessary. {{< product-c8y-iot >}} offers extensive configuration related to this behaviour so that the tenant administrator can adjust the configuration for its needs.
+This behavior is extremely inconvenient for the user if the token lifetime is short because the user is forced to re-login frequently. oAuth Internal still can be configured to work in this way, but you can configure oAuth Internal in a more convenient and secure way.

+In such case, the behavior of oAuth Internal resembles the authentication which is build based on HTTP sessions.
+The oAuth Internal token acts as a session identifier on the client site (web browser).
+Such token identifier which is stored in the cookie can have a preconfigured short lifetime.
+Then the {{< product-c8y-iot >}} platform is responsible to renew the session identifier without a user interaction.
+It is sufficient that the user's action causes the web browser to send a request to {{< product-c8y-iot >}}.
+Then {{< product-c8y-iot >}} can examine if the renewing of the session identifier should be executed and perform the operation if necessary. {{< product-c8y-iot >}} offers extensive configuration related to this behavior so that tenant administrators can adjust the configuration to their needs.
 The following configuration options can be adjusted by a tenant administrator:

-* Token lifetime - (detailed configuration description below)  - defines the time for which a token is active.
-User is able to  access the {{< product-c8y-iot >}} only with a valid token.
-This configuration option is always available it does not depend on session configuration.
+* Token lifetime (detailed configuration description below) - defines the time for which a token is active.
+The user is able to  access the {{< product-c8y-iot >}} only with a valid token.
+This configuration option is always available, it does not depend on session configuration.
 * Session configuration (optional) - has four additional parameters
-  * Absolute timeout - defines a maximum period of time when user can use {{< product-c8y-iot >}} without necessity of re-authentication.
+  * Absolute timeout - defines a maximum period of time when the user can use {{< product-c8y-iot >}} without necessity of re-authentication.
-  * Renewal timeout - expected to be much shorter than `absolute timeout` described above.
-Defines the time after which the {{< product-c8y-iot >}} tries to provide new token (session identifier).
-The renewal may take place only when {{< product-c8y-iot >}} receives HTTP request from a client with not expired token and the period of time between obtaining the token, and execution of the request is greater than `renewal timeout`.
+  * Renewal timeout - expected to be much shorter than the "absolute timeout".
+Defines the time after which the {{< product-c8y-iot >}} tries to provide a new token (session identifier).
+The renewal may take place only when {{< product-c8y-iot >}} receives an HTTP request from a client with a non-expired token and the period of time between obtaining the token and the execution of the request is greater than the "renewal timeout".
-  * Renewal token delay - during session token renewal previously provided token is revoked and new one is provided.
+  * Renewal token delay - During the session token renewal the previously provided token is revoked and a new one is provided.
 The delay defined by this parameter is used to make this process smooth and not disturbing for the user.
-The old token is still valid for this period (1 minute by default) so both tokens old and new one are accepted by {{< product-c8y-iot >}}.
+The old token is still valid for this period (1 minute by default) so both tokens, old and new one, are accepted by {{< product-c8y-iot >}}.
-  * Maximum number of parallel sessions per user - defines maximum number of sessions which can be started by each user (eg. on different machines or browsers).
-When user exceeds this limit, then the oldest session will be terminated and user will be logged out on this particular device.
+  * Maximum number of parallel sessions per user - defines the maximum number of sessions which can be started by each user (for example on different machines or browsers).
+When a user exceeds this limit, then the oldest session will be terminated and the user will be logged out on this particular device.
-  * User agent validation - defines if {{< product-c8y-iot >}} should use additional protection for communication in the form of comparing user-agent sent in headers of consecutive requests in the scope of one session.
-If the protection is turned on then the request with changed user-agent will not be authorized.
+  * User agent validation - defines if {{< product-c8y-iot >}} should use additional protection for communication in the form of comparing the user-agent sent in headers of consecutive requests in the scope of one session.
+If the protection is turned on then a request with changed user-agent will not be authorized.

->**Info:** The relation between the time parameters should be the following: `RENEWAL TIMEOUT` < `TOKEN LIFETIME` < `ABSOLUTE TIMEOUT`.
+>**Info:** The relation between the time parameters should be the following: RENEWAL TIMEOUT < TOKEN LIFETIME < ABSOLUTE TIMEOUT.
+><br>

->**Info:** Recommended setting for `RENEWAL TIMEOUT` is approximately half of the `ABSOLUTE TIMEOUT`
+>The recommended setting for RENEWAL TIMEOUT is approximately half of the ABSOLUTE TIMEOUT.

 #### Token settings
-The default token validity time is two weeks and this can be changed with tenant options:
+The default token validity time is two weeks.
+This can be changed with tenant options:
  - category: `oauth.internal`;
  - key: `basic-token.lifespan.seconds`;